As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Discuss canine herpesvirus with your vet and if you should isolate your pregnant dog from other dogs for the last three weeks of gestation and the first three weeks after giving birth.
 This disease causes a mild cold in adult dogs, but can cause miscarriage or death in newborns if mom becomes infected.

-Dog Pregnancy Week 7 Pictures
+Week 7 pictures

 7-week pregnant dog sitting and waiting inside a house in front of a door

-This is a good time to begin preparing for whelping and make plans for how you will support mom and pups after birth.
 X-rays at this stage will be a good indicator of litter size.
 The pups are continuing to grow and begin to develop fur.

-Dog Pregnancy Week 8 Pictures
+Week 8 Pictures

 Labor is approaching soon.
 Discharge from the vulva is common in the last week of pregnancy, however, contact your vet if the discharge appears bloody, thick, purulent (pus-like), or dark green in color.
 Milk may also begin leaking from the nipples, and you may notice nesting behavior.